neutrons/web_reflectivity/README.md

 You can enter your database details in the `web_reflectivity/web_reflectivity/settings.py` file.

 ### Authentication
+The application supports both users local to the application or users authenticated through LDAP.
 To use LDAP, the authentication settings should be entered in `web_reflectivity/web_reflectivity/settings.py`.
 For that purpose, `openssl` should be installed.